songster-sa/aws-sw-arch-associate-notes/readme.md

     - can define lifecycle hooks at pending-wait / termination-wait
     - when removing an instance - 1st the zone with max instances is chosen, then the instance with oldest launch config is terminated
     - launch template (new, versioned, params, mix instances) vs launch config (legacy, recreate everytime)
+- every ec2 instance has a check to confirm its either src or dest of traffic
+- scaling options
+    - maintain current levels(no of instance) all time
+    - scale manually - mention min/desired capacity
+    - scale on demand - define params to control
+    - scale on schedule
+    - scale on prediction

 ## EBS
 - gp2 , io1, st1, sc1, standard
 - root vol is always in same AZ as ec2 - comes from ami snapshot